-Ecommerce to become conditional business for foreign investors in Vietnam conditions: they following must ecommerce services in Vietnam as stipulated under terms 1 and 2, Article 21, of the Law on Investment; foreign investors with a dominant stake in one or more enterprises in the group of the top five ecommerce operators in Vietnam would have to obtain national security clearance from the Ministry of Public Security.
+Ecommerce to become conditional business for foreign investors in Vietnam following conditions: they must provide ecommerce services in Vietnam as stipulated under terms 1 and 2, Article 21, of the Law on Investment; foreign investors with a dominant stake in one or more enterprises in the group of the top five ecommerce operators in Vietnam would have to obtain national security clearance from the Ministry of Public Security.
 These top five ecommerce operators will be recognized based on criteria such as the number of visits, sellers, transactions and the transaction value.